PROJECTS

 A wood-burning fireplace says nothing if it doesn't scream "homey".

-RIGHT: The counter space behind the wall had become a catch-all, making it totally impractical for any other use.
+Because of its proximity to the main access door, the counter space on the kitchen side of the wall had become a catch-all, making it totally impractical for any other use.

-RIGHT: The counter space at the entrance to the kitchen was always a catch-all and the wall separating the entry door from the kitchen kept the space feeling crammed and blocked sunlight from permeating the room.
+The counter space at the entrance to the kitchen was always a catch-all and the wall separating the entry door from the kitchen kept the space feeling crammed and blocked sunlight from permeating the space.

-FAR LEFT: The counter space is rarely used as it has become a repository for appliances and kitchen accessories.
+The corner counter space was rarely used, and had become a repository for appliances and kitchen accessories.

 Fully-accessible bathroom design